RTIInternational/SMART/smart-docs/docs/tutorial-admin-dash.rst

 The labeled data page is designed to provide a summary of how the coders are doing comparatively in terms of speed and label distribution.
 There are three main features of the page:

-* The bar chart on the top left permits project admin to compare at a glance how many items coders have labeled and the distribution of the labels for each coder.
-This lets admin see which users are labeling more and detect possible overuse or underuse of labels by particular users.
+* The bar chart on the top permits project admin to compare at a glance how many items coders have labeled.
+This lets admin see which users are labeling more.
+NOTE: as of SMART 3.0.0, this table no longer stratefies by label, as this quickly becomes impracticle for many coders or labels.
-* The box and whisker chart on the top right lets project admin see how long each coder is taking to annotate the data.
+* The box and whisker chart on the bottom lets project admin see how long each coder is taking to annotate the data.
 This helps admin detect coders who may be having trouble or coders who are simply clicking through their data.

+Below is the admin page for the "About Cats Classifier" project

 |annotate-admin-labeled-pagetop|